fjodor-rybakov/discord-nestjs/packages/core/README.md

 > If the command parameter is a `string` or a `number`, then it is not necessary
 > to pass the type.
 The type will resolve **automatically**.

+> You can also transform and validate the parameters to match your DTO by using the [common](https://github.com/fjodor-rybakov/discord-nestjs/tree/master/packages/common) package's
+> TransformPipe and ValidationPipe, or by using custom [Pipes](#Pipes).

 If your command is more complex, you can add subgroups of commands or subcommands to it.
 To do this, you need to add your subgroups and subcommands to the `include` option.
 The `include` parameter accepts list of class types or `UseGroup` function, which in turn accepts group parameters and list of subcommands.